de Laura leads Arizona to road upset over No. 9 UCLA 34-28

 THE TAKEAWAY

-Arizona: It was a satisfying win for coach Fisch, who was the Bruins’ offensive coordinator in 2017 and interim coach for the final two games after Jim Mora Jr. was fired.
-After two wins last season, the Wildcats could get bowl eligible with wins in their final two games.
+Arizona: It was a satisfying win for coach Jedd Fisch, who was the Bruins’ offensive coordinator in 2017 and interim coach for the final two games after Jim Mora Jr. was fired.

-UCLA: Besides a key loss to their conference title hopes, the Bruins had an eight-game home winning streak snapped and will fall out of the Top 10.
+UCLA: Besides a key loss to their conference title hopes, the Bruins had an eight-game home winning streak snapped.

 UP NEXT